Hepburn Springs: Swiss and Italian Influence

-The influence of the Swiss Italians of Australia - Italian-speaking Swiss from the cantons of Ticino and Grison and the northern Italians - is still present in the township through the names of its residents, the names of its springs (Locarno) and buildings (Savoia Hotel, Parma House, Perinis, Bellinzona), and the annual Swiss-Italian Festa.
+The influence of the Swiss Italians of Australia—Italian-speaking Swiss from the cantons of Ticino and Grisons and the northern Italians—is still present in the township through the names of its residents, the names of its springs (Locarno) and buildings (Savoia Hotel, Parma House, Perinis, Bellinzona), and the annual Swiss-Italian Festa.

-The heart of the Italian-speaking community was the area around the Savoia (Spring Creek) Hotel and the Macaroni Factory.
+The centre of the Italian-speaking community was the area around the Savoia (Spring Creek) Hotel and the Macaroni Factory.
 The Savoia is named after the royal family of unified Italy.
 An Italian reading library was located at the hotel, and pasta was made opposite in Lucini's Macaroni Factory which was also home to the Democratic Club.
 Lucini's moved from Lonsdale Street, Melbourne in 1865, where they had set up the first pasta factory in Australia in 1864.
 Vanzetta's bakery supplied bread and Crippa, Perini and the Gervasonis (Yandoit Creek) produced wine.

 Renowned landscape artist Victor Zelman lived at Zelman Cottage in Hepburn Springs.
 It contains a frieze in the main living area of the 360-degree ridgeline view from the cottage.

-A local delicacy is bullboar which is a sausage made from beef, pork, garlic and spices.
+A local delicacy is bullboar, which is a sausage made from beef, pork, garlic and spices.
 In 2005, Daylesford Secondary College participated in ABC's Young Gourmets by making bullboars from the Gervasoni and Sartori recipes.
 It gained media attention over the fate of the pig used.
 The Bullboar has been named an endangered recipe by the Slow Food Movement.

-A book on the Swiss Italians in the region entitled Bullboar Macaroni and Mineral Water by Clare Gervasoni details the influence of the Swiss Italians on Hepburn Springs.
+A book on the Swiss Italians in the region by Clare Gervasoni, entitled Bullboar Macaroni and Mineral Water, details the influence of the Swiss Italians on Hepburn Springs.

-In 2007, the Melbourne Immigration Museum featured a display entitled "Wine Water and Stone" reflecting the Swiss and Italian heritage of the area.
+In 2007, the Melbourne Immigration Museum featured a display entitled Wine Water and Stone, reflecting the Swiss and Italian heritage of the area.